 However, if the stress and trauma of life persists even beyond this intolerable threshold, the Fi user may shut down their heart completely and enter a state of deep dissociation.
 When it becomes impossible for the Fi user to exist in connection to their own permeability, the channels of the emotional register are cauterized.
 They become depersonalized from themselves, unable to sense or track any emotional energies.
 The rivers of the heart run dry.
 A blank look falls over their face and their body ceases to belong to them.
 Reality feels surreal and dream-like.
 Those in their surroundings may appear as lifeless silhouettes with no more of a soul than they can sense in themselves.
 This inevitably leads to alexithymia or a dysfunction in emotional awareness, social attachment and interpersonal ability.
 In these moments the Fi user superficially resembles a Ti user, but for the Fi user this detachment represents a neurotic state that applies great stress on their body and psyche.
 The dissociation will be unnatural, crippling and inhibiting their normal operations.
 The Fi user may appear to be on the Asperger’s or Autistic spectrum; lacking any grace or ability to connect with anyone as their primary channel for contact has short-circuited.
 But beneath that stoicism the unaddressed heart will continue to wail, expressing itself in silence, private tears which may appear to start flowing perplexingly without origin.

 The spiritual experience of Fi is called Edin which is described more fully in this page.
 Edin as a psychological archetype appears in the form of a prince or princess: as a virgin, a siren or a fairy.
 In symbolic form it is depicted as a red rose, a seed, the moon or as the womb.
 Of all the functions Fi is the most archetypally female, imbuing individuals with a passive personality.
 Hence the Edin myth generates an impulse to fully embody the form of the Anima; to become “woman” to the entire world.
 But the Edin myth goes beyond the energy embedded in biological sex and adds a separate archetypal magic aside from the femininity available to most women, which traces its roots to the spirit of Gaia or the Mother Goddess.
 Edin is the protector of the life principle, and often takes the form of a spiritual guardian of animals, rivers, lakes and forests.
 Edin appears in folklore as sprites or spirits, each of which protects their cherished plot of nature in the same manner as Fi protects the boundaries of its prized identity.
-However, as the feminine archetype also possesses two sides, Edin can lead to a spirit of deception and enticement where the myth holder becomes an elusive and seductive femme fatale, a nymph or succubus.
-In this form, Edin wishes simply to be coveted like a princess and enjoys the flattery of her suitors and the protection of her dedicated knight or King.
+However, as the feminine archetype also possesses two sides, Edin can lead to a spirit of enticement where the myth holder becomes an elusive and seductive femme fatale, a nymph or succubus.
+In this form, Edin wishes to be coveted like a princess and enjoys the adulation of her suitors and the protection of her dedicated knight or King.
 The secret hope for this expression of Edin is to secure the eternal devotion of her masculine champion – wishing to be adored and prized above all else and above all others for her unique identity.

 When the Edin myth is in it’s light form, the princess or fairy is a pure and seelie agent of nature which bestows life, vitality and healing to all beings with unconditional love.
 We see this embodied perfectly by Snow White who surrounds herself with every forest creature, befriending them but also being capable of enlisting their help.
 The light Edin spirit can often communicate verbally or empathically with animals, generate flora from the ground and speak directly with the trees.
 One expression of this is seen in Disney’s adaptation of Pocahontas who spoke with grandmother willow, and another can be seen in the elves of Tolkien’s mythology who gave trees the ability to speak.
 Yet another manifestation is found in Cameron’s Avatar mythology through the Navi’s connection to the Mother Goddess through a fibrous mental interlink which acts as a communication portal.
 The primary motif of the light Edin myth is that “nature has a voice” and a pulse which can be accessed if we listen earnestly.
 This myth is the anthropomorphization of the qualities of the emotional resister which provides a direct link into not only one’s own primacy but the primacy of Gaia and the cosmos.
 Edin acts as the emissary for Gaia; as it’s spokeswoman and the bringer of it’s desires to the rest of the human world.